gitethanwoo/vercel-page-form/README.md

 When the form is submitted, the AI workflow runs in two phases:

-**Phase 1: Bot Detection & Research**
+**Phase 1: Company Research**
-- Uses AI to detect if the submission is from a bot
-- If human, performs research using Upstash Search and web search
+- Performs research using Upstash Search and web search
 - Gathers information about company industry, size, products, and technical stack
 - Focuses on Vercel-relevant case studies and solutions